mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

 Even though I don't consider myself a serious athlete, I did buy the Fitbit Ionic primarily as a fitness tracker, so I'd be remiss to not mention how the device fares in that respect.
 Indeed, I think it's fair to say that the Ionic was _designed_ primarily as a fitness tracker, with the smartwatch functionality being somewhat secondary.
-In fact, I think some of the comparisons that other reviewers have made between the Ionic and the Apple Watch are somewhat off base, because they don't take into account the fact that the devices are designed with different audiences in mind.
-Moreover, the Apple Watch is only compatible with iOS devices, so if you don't use iOS, the Apple Watch is simply not an option.
-That means that although the Apple Watch is (according to Apple) now the most popular watch globally, its addressable market is actually only a tiny fraction of the Ionic's (and other watch manufacturers).
+In my mind, this puts the Ionic in a slightly different category than the Apple Watch&mdash;plus, the Ionic supports Android and Windows devices, whereas the Apple Watch does not.
 Unfortunately for Fitbit, competition in this market is extremely fierce, even if you only consider all the Android and Windows users that the Apple Watch can't reach.

-So, how does the Ionic perform as a fitness tracker?
+So, how _does_ the Ionic perform as a fitness tracker?
 I think it's pretty good for the most part, but there are some noteworthy shortcomings that Fitbit absolutely needs to address in future software updates if they want to stay competitive.
 But let's start with the good parts.
 First of all, I've been impressed with the GPS.
 It connects quickly and consistently, and in my experience, the accuracy is pretty good for a wrist-mounted device.
 I have found that it tends to cut corners if you make sharp turns, which can result in runs appearing slightly shorter than they actually are, but the deviation is only about 50-100 meters over a 5km run.
 This is on par with the accuracy of other devices, and it won't be cause for concern for most people.
 Besides, in some cases that error will be averaged out by other noise.

 <!-- PELICAN_END_SUMMARY -->

 Likewise, the heart rate monitor is quite reliable.
-Like most wearable devices, it records continuously throughout the day at a lower frequency, and then runs at a higher frequency during activities.
-I have found it to be fairly accurate, only occasionally getting confused during strenuous exercise, and pretty much always working at rest&mdash;even if I wear it on my tattooed arm.
-Optical heart rate sensors are never as accurate as chest straps, but they're much more convenient; although I've owned a chest strap for years now, I can never be bothered to actually use it.
+Like most wearable devices, it records continuously throughout the day at a lower frequency, and at a higher frequency during activities.
+I have found it to be fairly accurate, only occasionally getting confused during strenuous exercise, and pretty much always appearing correct at rest&mdash;even if I wear it on my tattooed arm.
+I say "appearing" because my testing of the heart rate sensor's accuracy has been thoroughly unscientific;
+I've just counted beats manually and compared it to the reading on the Fitbit.
+Optical heart rate sensors are never as accurate as chest straps, but they're much more convenient.
+I've owned a chest strap for years now, but I can never be bothered to actually use it.

 Arguably the most important aspect of a wearable device is its battery life, and happily Fitbit did not disappoint with the Ionic.
 They advertise 4+ days for most users, and in my experience that is accurate.
 If you don't use the GPS much, I think you could easily get 5 days on a single charge, but even with fairly frequent GPS use, you should have no problem lasting at least 3.5-4 days between charges.
-With GPS on constantly, you should get 10 hours of battery life, which is great as it would allow you to track a longish hike without having to bring a battery pack to recharge at the top of the mountain.
-I did have one day where the battery rapidly dropped from 40% to zero over the course of only a few hours, but that appears to have been a one-time anomaly, and I'm also running developer firmware so it may be a bug specific to that firmware.
+With GPS on constantly, you should get 10 hours of battery life, which is nice as it would allow you to track a longish hike without having to bring a battery pack to recharge at the top of the mountain.
+Ultramarathon runners or multi-day backpackers might find 10 hours of GPS time insufficient, though.

+I have had a couple days where the battery rapidly dropped from 40% to zero over the course of only a few hours, part way through the fourth day of use.
+I assume this is an issue with the calibration of the battery guage which can be corrected by a software update; at any rate, it has only happened to me a couple times.

 Garmin, Suunto, and some lesser-known brands do have Fitbit beat in terms of battery life, but the important thing for me is that I can use the Ionic all day for several days without having to think